LassoSoft/LassoGuide/source/operations/sending-email.rst

    The maximum size of an email message including all attachments must be less than 8 MB when using the `email_send` method.
-If necessary, larger messages can be sent using the ``-immediate`` parameter or the `email_immediate` method described in the :ref:`sending-email-composing` section.
+If necessary, larger messages can be sent using the ``-immediate`` parameter or the `email_immediate` method described in the section :ref:`sending-email-composing` below.

 The following example shows a pair of files being sent with an email message.
 The attachments are named "MyAttachment.txt" and "MyAttachment2.txt".
 They are